farhan7reza7/Projects-Documentation/README.md

 - `frontend_docs_gh-pages` - frontent documentation in docs directory
 - `backend_docs_gh-pages` - backend documentation in docs directory
 - `gh-pages` - full-stack documentation in docs directory

+---

+_This page is to be updated with relevant contents_